Robotics: Swimming (Piscine)

 It is calculated that when swimming some fish can achieve a propulsive efficiency greater than 90%.
 Furthermore, they can accelerate and maneuver far better than any man-made boat or submarine, and produce less noise and water disturbance.
 Therefore, many researchers studying underwater robots would like to copy this type of locomotion.
-Notable examples are the Essex University Computer Science Robotic Fish G9, and the Robot Tuna built by the Institute of Field Robotics, to analyze and mathematically model thunniform motion.
-The Aqua Penguin, designed and built by Festo of Germany, copies the streamlined shape and propulsion by front "flippers" of penguins.
-Festo have also built the Aqua Ray and Aqua Jelly, which emulate the locomotion of manta ray, and jellyfish, respectively.
+Notable examples are the Robotic Fish G9, and Robot Tuna built to analyze and mathematically model thunniform motion.
+The Aqua Penguin, copies the streamlined shape and propulsion by front "flippers" of penguins.
+The Aqua Ray and Aqua Jelly emulate the locomotion of manta ray, and jellyfish, respectively.

-In 2014 iSplash-II was developed by PhD student Richard James Clapham and Prof. Huosheng Hu at Essex University.
-It was the first robotic fish capable of outperforming real carangiform fish in terms of average maximum velocity (measured in body lengths/ second) and endurance, the duration that top speed is maintained.
+In 2014, iSplash-II was developed as the first robotic fish capable of outperforming real carangiform fish in terms of average maximum velocity (measured in body lengths/ second) and endurance, the duration that top speed is maintained.
 This build attained swimming speeds of 11.6BL/s (i.e. 3.7 m/s).
 The first build, iSplash-I (2014) was the first robotic platform to apply a full-body length carangiform swimming motion which was found to increase swimming speed by 27% over the traditional approach of a posterior confined waveform.

 Sailing

 Sailboat robots have also been developed in order to make measurements at the surface of the ocean.
-A typical sailboat robot is Vaimos built by IFREMER and ENSTA-Bretagne.
+A typical sailboat robot is Vaimos.
 Since the propulsion of sailboat robots uses the wind, the energy of the batteries is only used for the computer, for the communication and for the actuators (to tune the rudder and the sail).
 If the robot is equipped with solar panels, the robot could theoretically navigate forever.
 The two main competitions of sailboat robots are WRSC, which takes place every year in Europe, and Sailbot.

+Computational robotics areas

+Control systems may also have varying levels of autonomy.